MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-relnote-archive-stable-channel.md

 ## <a name="version-960105429-november-19"></a>Versão 96.0.1054.29: 19 de novembro

-As atualizações de segurança do canal Estável estão listadas [aqui](/deployedge/microsoft-edge-relnotes-security#november-19-2021).
+As atualizações de segurança do canal estável estão listadas [aqui](/deployedge/microsoft-edge-relnotes-security#november-19-2021).

 ### <a name="feature-updates"></a>Atualizações de recursos